vk12122/bitvijays.github.io-sphinx/docs/LFC-VulnerableMachines.rst

 SSL Certificate
 ---------------

-If the targeted machine is running an https server and we are getting an apache default webpage on hitting the https://IPAddress, vhosts are probably in use.
+If the targeted machine is running an https server and we are getting an apache default webpage on hitting the https://IPAddress, virtual hosts would be probably in use.
 Check the alt-dns-name on the ssl-certificate, create an entry in hosts file (/etc/hosts) and check what is being hosted on these domain names by surfing to https://alt-dns-name.

 nmap service scan result for port 443 (sample)